DaveBackus/Data_Bootcamp_Book/py-fun1.md

 firstlast = firstname + ' ' + lastname
 ```
 Find a method to replace the n's in `firstlast` with asterisks.

+In summary, we have a function when we see something like `function(object)`.
+And we have a method when we see `object.method`.

 ## Python 2 and 3